danielnsilva/semanticscholar/.github/CONTRIBUTING.md

 - Include tests: Write the necessary tests to verify your code works.
 Ensure all tests pass before submitting a PR.
 - Avoid breaking changes: If necessary, mention them clearly in the PR description.
 - Update documentation: Update or add documentation for new or changed features.
-- Follow commit message conventions: Although not mandatory, we encourage following the [Conventional Commits](https://www.conventionalcommits.org/) specification to maintain a clean and organized commit history.
+- Use clear commit messages: Although not mandatory, we encourage following the [Conventional Commits](https://www.conventionalcommits.org/) specification to maintain a clean and organized commit history.

 ### Running and writing tests